Chapter in this post:

-Classic example: You start an email in Apple Mail with the words "Hello XYZ," and then continue to write in the line below with "attached the PDF for".
+Classic example: You start an e-mail in Apple Mail with the words "Hello XYZ," and then write "enclosed the PDF for" in the line below.
 And what does the Mac do?
-He thinks, "Oh, there's a word at the beginning of the line!
-I'll quickly capitalize that."
-The "attached" becomes an "attached", which is of course total nonsense, because we had a comma at the top of the salutation.
+He's like, "Oh, there's a word at the beginning of the line!
+I'll quickly capitalize that.”
+So the “anbei” becomes an “anbei”, which of course is total nonsense, because we had a comma in the salutation above.

 The good news is that the Mac can be weaned off of this nonsense.
 To do this, proceed as follows:

-With this you also have the "disadvantage" that in future lower case letters will no longer be corrected after a point, but I am happy to accept that.
-If my mistakes persist, I find it much less annoying than if you write something correctly three times a day and the Mac then "corrects" it incorrectly.
+You also have the "disadvantage" that lower case letters will not be corrected after a point in the future, but I'm happy to accept that.
+If your mistakes persist, I find it a lot less annoying than typing something right three times a day and then the Mac wrongly "corrects" it.

-If you are already in the system settings for the keyboard in the "Text" area, you can also set up another feature there: automatic text replacement.
-The way it works is that you define a certain string and then specify what it should be replaced by.
+If you're already in the "Text" area of the system settings for the keyboard, you can also set up another feature there: automatic text replacement.
+The way it works is that you define a specific string and then decide what to replace it with.
 I have realized a few practical things that I would like to give you here as an example: